JuliaPOMDP/POMDPs.jl/docs/src/def_pomdp.md

     end
     r
 end
-# convenience function
-reward(pomdp::TigerPOMDP, s::Bool, a::Int64, sp::Bool) = reward(pomdp, s, a)
+reward(pomdp::TigerPOMDP, s::Bool, a::Int64, sp::Bool) = reward(pomdp, s, a) # convenience function
 ```

-The last thing we need for the Tiger POMDP is and initial distribution over the state space.
+The last thing we need for the Tiger POMDP is an initial distribution over the state space.
 In POMDPs.jl we make a strong distinction between this distribution and a belief.
 In most literature these two concepts are considered the same.
 However, in more general terms, a belief is something that is mapped to an action using a POMDP policy.
 If the policy is represented as something other than alpha-vectors (a policy graph, tree, or a recurrent neural network to give a few examples), it